 A CDO’s main priorities will focus on the latest technological innovations while also improving customer engagement.
 A CIO can focus on making IT investments and cutting costs, while both roles support each other.
 (See also: What's the difference between a CIO and a CTO?)

-What's the difference between a CIO and a CDO?
 Making way for a CDO

 The CDO can take up the responsibility of a CIO when implementing a new business model.
 The CDO will align the digital and consumer world to create an efficient platform for users.